 At Neave Pools, we get a lot of questions from customers about their aging inground pools.
-What options are there to give an aging pool a second wind?
+What options are there to give an aging pool surface a second wind?

-Whether you’re replastering a gunite pool, upgrading to new energy-efficient equipment or in need of an inground pool liner replacement for a vinyl pool, a few renovations can make your aging pool look like new.
+Whether you’re replastering a gunite pool, upgrading to new energy-efficient equipment or in need of an inground pool liner replacement for a vinyl pool, a few renovations can make your aging backyard pool look like new.

-Gunite Pool Renovations
+Gunite Pool Restoration

 Consider New Plaster

-Bare spots in the plaster can let water through to the structure of the pool and can affect its integrity.
+Bare spots in the plaster can let pool water through to the structure of the pool and can affect its integrity.
 While these bare spots can be patched, it doesn’t look great, and one bare spot is usually soon followed by another.
 Gunite pools typically need resurfacing after 10 to 15 years.

 Follow-up notes: Once you have new plaster on your pool, pay close attention to the water chemistry.
 Proper pool chemistry is essential following replastering so that your new pool finish won’t stain, and will last as long as possible.

-New Tile And Coping
+New Pool Tile And Coping

 Dirty, worn-out or missing tiles and crumbling coping are surefire signs of a pool’s age and need to be replaced.
 Pool coping is the edging placed around the top edge of the swimming pool.
 It separates the pool structure from the pool decking.